mike-at-redspace/mike-at-redspace/README.md

 Hi I'm Mike Vardy! 👋

 I am a Senior Full Stack Web Dev with a decade of experience helping brands tell their story online.
 Currently I work full time for [REDspace](redspace.com) and I geek out over clean code, sleek interfaces, and buttery smooth UX.
-I also sometimes blog on [Dev.to](https://dev.to/mike-at-redspace).
+I sometimes blog on [Dev.to](https://dev.to/mike-at-redspace) or you can find me on tinkering on [CodePen](https://codepen.io/mike-at-redspace).

 # Did you know…?